srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

 .. note::

-  srsRAN Project 24.04 or later is required for this use case.
+  |project_name| 24.04 or later is required for this use case.

 Overview
 ********

-srsRAN Project 24.04 brings handover capabilities to the code base.
+|project_name| 24.04 brings handover capabilities to the code base.
 These features enable Intra-gNB handover, i.e. handover cells connected to the same CU-CP.
-This allows the UE to move between two cells, handover can be triggered manually via the command line or automatically by physically moving the UE.
+This allows the UE to move between
+two cells, handover can be triggered manually via the command line or automatically by physically moving the UE.

 In practice this is enabled by creating two cells within a DU within the srsRAN gNB binary.
 This requires using a USRP that has two independent RF chains.
 Each cell will be given an associated